Chlorpropham

 Chlorpropham or CIPC is a plant growth regulator and herbicide used as a sprout suppressant for grass weeds, alfalfa, lima and snap beans, blueberries, cane fruit, carrots, cranberries, ladino clover, garlic, seed grass, onions, spinach, sugar beets, tomatoes, safflower, soybeans, gladioli and woody nursery stock.
 It is also used to inhibit potato sprouting and for sucker control in tobacco.
 Chlorpropham is available in emulsifiable concentrate and liquid formulations.

-Chlorpropham is approved for use as a plant regulator and herbicide only on potatoes in the United States.
+Chlorpropham is approved for use in the United States as a plant regulator and herbicide only on potatoes.
 The use of CIPC was banned in the EU and UK in 2019 after it was not reauthorised for use due to toxicity concerns, with sales prohibited from January 2020.

 Uses

 When it is used as an anti-sprouting agent for potatoes, the formulation is based on HN formulation, Hot Fogging.

-Commercial names include Bud Nip, Taterpex, Preventol, Elbanil, Metoxon, Nexoval, Stickman Pistols, Preweed, Furloe, Stopgerme-S, Sprout Nip, Mirvale, Bygran, ChlorIPC, Spud-Nic, Spud-Nie, Chloro-IFK, Chloro-IPC, Keim-stop, Triherbicide CIPC, OORJA.
+Commercial names include Pin Nip, Bud Nip, Taterpex, Preventol, Elbanil, Metoxon, Nexoval, Stickman Pistols, Preweed, Furloe, Stopgerme-S, Sprout Nip, Mirvale, Bygran, ChlorIPC, Spud-Nic, Spud-Nie, Chloro-IFK, Chloro-IPC, Keim-stop, Triherbicide CIPC, OORJA.

 For herbicide, an EC formulation is used so that it is dissolvable in water for spray in the field.